albert-einshutoin/laravel_pf/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

+# :clipboard: Author's skills are at the bottom / 技術関連は最下段に記載してあります :clipboard:
 # Basement of BBS
 I made this for making myself understand more about Laravel, using no copy right templetes web form.
 You can use this for your studying for basement of your services if you want.